Azure/cortana-intelligence-personalization-data-science-playbook/Frequently_Bought_Together_Product_Suggestions_Use_Case.md

 When sales transaction data are not available in sufficient quantity, synthetic transactions reflecting expected purchase patterns may replace or augment historical records.

-### Sales Transaction Data Structure
+### Sales Transaction Data
-Like many online retailers, Joseph Mart stores its transactional data in a semi-structured format to accommodate the variability in number of products per transaction (among other advantages).
+Like many online retailers, Contoso Mart stores its transactional data in a semi-structured format to accommodate the variability in number of products per transaction (among other advantages).
 Typical sales records resemble the following:
 ```
 {
     "TransactionID": 123456789,